Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 Obviously, long before there was that election in Venezuela, we were trying to install the chosen leader of that country.

-You may recall that both Republicans and Democrats united to affirm this utterly preposterous delusion that someone named Juan Guaido was actually the president of Venezuela, and we treated him as the president of Venezuela, not the Republican Party, not the Democratic Party, just all of Washington and half of Europe decided that the real president of Venezuela, even though no one ever voted for him in Venezuela for that, even though he didn't actually run anything, was someone named Juan Guaido.
+You may recall that both Republicans and Democrats united to affirm this utterly preposterous delusion that someone named Juan Guaido was actually the president of Venezuela, and we treated him as the president of Venezuela, not the Republican Party, not the Democratic Party, just all of Washington.

 Here in the first Trump administration, 2020, February 20th, 2020, Trump gave his State of the Union speech to a joint House of Congress.

-Nancy Pelosi, the Speaker of the House, sitting behind him, where he welcomed the legitimate and sole sovereign and president of Venezuela, Juan Guaido, and watch how both parties responded.
+There you see Mike Pence, his then vice president, Nancy Pelosi, the Speaker of the House, sitting behind him, where he welcomed the legitimate and sole sovereign and president of Venezuela, Juan Guaido.

-The United States is leading a 59 nation diplomatic coalition against the socialist dictator of Venezuela, Nicolas Maduro.
+The United States is leading a 59-nation diplomatic coalition against the socialist dictator of Venezuela, Nicolas Maduro.

-But Maduro's grip on tyranny will be smashed and broken.
+Maduro, an illegitimate ruler, a tyrant who brutalizes his people, but Maduro's grip on tyranny will be smashed and broken.

 Joining us in the gallery is the true and legitimate president of Venezuela, Juan Guaido.

-Mr. President, please take this message back to your and there you see every single member of the House virtually giving a standing ovation to the true president of Venezuela who carries the hopes and dreams of the Venezuelan people with him.
+And there you see every single member of the House virtually giving a standing ovation to the true president of Venezuela who carries the hopes and dreams of the Venezuelan people with him.

 Juan Guaido, there's Vice President Pence and Speaker Pelosi on their feet for the true president of Venezuela.

-Juan Guaido, both Republicans and Democrats standing and cheering him.
+Juan Guaido, both Republicans and Democrats, standing and cheering him.

 So there's been a long-term mission of the United States government.